 7.33 Wood waste is shredded or chipped so that it can then be dealt with as biomass through a process of energy recovery.
 There are two sites in the county that have wood shredding facilities: Eco Sustainable Solutions at Parley and Downend Farm, near Stoupaine.
-A biomass plant is now operation at Eco Sustainable Solutions to treat the word once shredded.
+A biomass plant is now in operation at Eco Sustainable Solutions to treat the word wood once shredded (AM7.4).
 Shredded wood from Downend Farm is exported from Dorset for management through energy recovery processes elsewhere.